Don Sakers: Personal life

 Sakers was born in Yokosuka, Japan, but grew up in the United States.
 He was openly gay and had diabetes and autism.
 He shared a home in Anne Arundel County, Maryland with his spouse, costumer Thomas Atkinson.
-Their house, known as Meerkat Meade, was featured in Weird Maryland.Reader's advice page about The Star Toys Museum.
-Accessed June 23, 2008.
+Their house, known as Meerkat Meade, was featured in Weird Maryland.
 His self-described "day job" was with the Anne Arundel County public library, where he worked for 42 years.
 Sakers was an active blogger.

 Sakers died of a heart attack on May 17, 2021, aged 62.